synheart-ai/swip-dashboard/content/documentation.md

 - ✅ **Developers** can only READ data for their claimed apps
 - ✅ **No public data ingestion** - prevents spam and ensures data quality
 - ✅ **Complete data isolation** - developers only see their apps' data

 ---

+### Becoming a Verified Data Ingester

+At this time, the ingestion surface is restricted to the Swip mobile application.
+To request ingestion access for a first-party integration:

+1. **Contact Synheart Security** at `ingest-access@swip.synheart.ai` with your company details and intended app ID.
+2. **Undergo review** – we validate data provenance, privacy controls, and rate plans.
+3. **Provisioning** – approved partners receive a dedicated API key mapped to their app ID.
+Keys are limited to the whitelisted external ID.
+4. **Compliance** – partners must meet ongoing latency, privacy, and deletion SLAs.
+Non-compliant keys are revoked.

+If you only need read access, follow the Developer Portal steps above—no manual review required.

+---